 BI applications are based on data warehouse and business analytical tools.
-If the users in a business organization work across large amounts of data and applications with only spreadsheets as the interface between them [65].
-There are several problems that appear: lack of visibility or unclear critical data, disjointed group problemsolving, and delayed decision-making.
-The need for new analytic solutions is critical for business users and these solutions must be characterized by easy-to-use interfaces, high-performance analytics, free application configuration, scalability, and an IT-friendly and low-maintenance environment [35].
+If the users in a business organization work across large amount of data and applications with only spreadsheets as the interface between them [65].
+There are several problems appear: lack of visibility or unclear critical data, disjointed group problem-solving, and delayed decision-making.
+The need to new analytic solutions is critical for business users and these solutions must be characterized by: easy-to-use interfaces, high-performance analytics, free application configuration, scalability, and IT-friendly and low-maintenance environment [35].
+Figure (5) shows a unified analytic solution across multiple levels [35].
 This solution guarantees the following:

-- a) The integration between all components, all data, and metadata across different applications. - b) Each user can ask and report from the same interface without moving to another application and without facing multiple user interceptions. - c) Business analytics solutions provide advanced features for quick analyzing and reporting such as - Customized interfaces with the ability to browse reports and to use templates for planning and analytical applications.
+- a) The integration between all components, all data, and metadata across different applications. - b) Each user can ask and report from the same interface without move to another application and without face multiple user interceptions. - c) Business analytics solutions provide advanced features for quick analyzing and reporting such as